fat-potato-uk/k8-demo-1/README.md

           protocol: TCP
 ```

-To apply a YAML spec to our cluster we can use `kubectl apply -f <path/to/yaml/file>`, or in this example
+To apply this to our cluster we can use `kubectl apply -f <path/to/yaml/file>`, or in this example

 ```shell
 kubectl apply -f resources/single-pod.yaml